-The new Chromium-based Microsoft Edge browser contains capabilities for the user to customize the permissions given to a particular website.
-That includes various making use of different APIs to get user’s data needed to make the page work.
+The Chromium-based Microsoft Edge browser allows the user to customize the permissions given to a particular website.
+That includes using different APIs to get the user’s data needed to make the page work.
 It also includes the usage of various plugins installed on the computer or embedded in the browser’s code.

 - Manage Site permissions as a whole for all websites.

 - Manage Site permissions for a particular website.